 - The Architectural Review Staff will review the application and conduct a site visit.
-The Architectural Review Staff may either conduct an administrative review or require that the application be reviewed by the ARC prior to granting approval. - The Beach Trust Plant Trimming Application & Agreement form updated with ARC approval shall be submitted to the Town prior to inception of the work.
+The Architectural Review Staff may either conduct an administrative review or require that the application be reviewed by the ARC prior to granting approval. - The Beach Trust Plant Trimming Application & Agreement form (available on the SIPOA website or by contacting the SIPOA ARC) updated with ARC approval shall be submitted to the Town prior to inception of the work.